Admissions - First Year

 Personal Profile

-The Admissions Committee considers factors other than undergraduate grades and LSAT scores, including employment, personal and professional achievements, extra-curricular engagement, volunteer activities and other life experience.
+The Admissions Committee considers factors in addition to undergraduate grades and LSAT scores, including employment, personal and professional achievements, extra-curricular engagement, volunteer activities and other life experience.

 Each of the above components (academics, LSAT scores, personal profile) is attributed approximately one-third weight in our holistic assessment of your application.